 CMS International of Tampa, Florida will provide technical assistance in dealing with UXO.
-A copy of the UXO subcontractor's safety plan is provided in Appendix B of the Work Plan.
-Guidance for UXO avoidance during site activities is also provided in Appendix B.
+Guidance for UXO avoidance during site activities is provided in Appendix B of the Work Plan.

 2.1.3 Overhead Electrical Lines and Thunderstorms

 2.1.3.1 Precautions will be exercised when drilling near any overhead electrical lines.
 The driller must maintain a safe clearance distance between overhead utility lines and the drill rig mast at all times.
 The minimum lateral distance between overhead electrical lines of 50 kilovolts (kv) or less and the drill rig is 10 feet.
 For lines rated over 50 kv, the minimum lateral clearance between the lines and any part of the rig is 10 feet plus 0.4 inch for each kv over 50 kv.